 You can read the whole opinion here.

 I saw this case cited in Schwan Food Co. v.
 Frederick, 241 Md.
 App.
-628 (2019 for the proposition that we are taking about in this post.
+628 (2019 for the proposition that we are talking about in this post.
 “The going and coming rule commands that injuries are not considered to have occurred in the course of employment if sustained while an employee is going to or from his or her place of work.”
 The case also cites Roberts v.
 Montgomery County, 436 Md.
 591 (2014) for this proposition.